 The Sand Hill Lakes Mitigation Bank (SHLMB) consists of approximately 2,155 acres in southern Washington County in the Sand Hill Lakes region of the Florida Panhandle.
 The SHLMB is located just west of the intersection of State Road (SR) 77 and SR 279 within Township 1 North, Range 14 & 15 West.
 The site contains 850 acres of wetlands, 155 acres of natural lakes and ponds, and 1,150 acres of upland communities.
-The Florida Department of Environmental Protection (FDEP) permit was issued September 5, 2005, and US Army Corps of Engineers (USACE) permits were approved on May 16, 2006.
-This is the sixteenth annual combined FDEP and USACE report for the SHLMB, and it is written in accordance with Specific Condition 26 and 28.
-All restoration activities described in the Mitigation Bank Permit were implemented and restored habitats are improving.
-Interim success criteria were met since June 2010.
+The Florida Department of Environmental Protection (FDEP) permit was issued September 5, 2005, and US Army Corps of Engineers (USACE) permit were approved on May 16, 2006.
+This is the seventeenth annual combined FDEP and USACE report for the SHLMB, and it is written in accordance with Specific Condition 26 and 28.
+All restoration activities described in the Mitigation Bank Permit have been implemented and restored habitats are improving.
+Interim success criteria have been met since June 2010.

 Fire was reintroduced to the SHLMB in the fall of 2004, and warm season burns were implemented in 2007.
-Eight burn cycles were completed at the SHLMB.
-The sandhills are burned on a two-year rotation while the hydric pine flatwood community were burned annually since 2019.
+Nine burn cycles have been completed at the SHLMB.
+The sandhills are burned on a two-year rotation while the hydric pine flatwood community has been burned annually since 2019.
 Frequent fires have greatly improved the quality and diversity within the pyrogenic communities.
-The hydrologic restoration was completed by January 2008 and included the removal of two fill-roads, installation three railcar bridges, replacement of two culverts and dams, and the remediation of ten erosion sites.
+The hydrologic restoration was completed by January 2008 and included the removal of two fill-roads, installation of three railcar bridges, replacement of two culverts and dams, and the remediation of ten erosion sites.
 The hydrologic restoration continues to function as designed.

-Hydric pine flatwoods restoration activities were implemented on 163.88 acres.
+Hydric pine flatwoods restoration activities have been implemented on 163.88 acres.
 Shrub reduction was completed in August 2008.
-Herbicide treatments were conducted for three years and nuisance shrub cover been maintained at less than five percent cover.
+Herbicide treatments were conducted for three years and nuisance shrub cover have been maintained at less than five percent cover.
 The hydric pine flatwoods were planted with 1.18 million wiregrass plants, 182,700 cut over muhly grass, 122,600 toothache grass and 72,600 mixed hydric pine flatwoods wildflowers.
-All plantings were conducted in accordance with Specific Condition 10 and Appendix D. Since 2019 annual burning were conducted for restored hydric pine flatwoods.
-Sampling in 2020 observed an average of two wiregrass seedlings per meter square within hydric flatwoods restored from titi swamp forest.
-In 2021, a total of 114 species were observed within they hydric pine flatwoods restoration on the west side of Dry Pond during the annual monitoring.
-Quantitative transect data within the hydric pine flatwoods restoration had an average herbaceous vegetation cover of 94.3 percent.
-This is a significant increase from two herbaceous species and 98 percent shrub cover observed during the baseline documentation.
+An additional 37,500 plugs of toothache grass and gulf muhly grass were planted in 2023 adjacent to Dry Pond.
+All plantings were conducted in accordance with Specific Condition 10 and Appendix D. Since 2019 annual burns have been conducted for restored hydric pine flatwoods.
+Sampling in 2020 observed an average of two wiregrass seedlings per meter square within the restored hydric flatwoods.
+In 2022, a total of 112 species were observed within the hydric pine flatwoods restoration on the west side of Dry Pond during the annual monitoring.
+Quantitative transect data within the hydric pine flatwoods restoration had an average herbaceous vegetation cover of 91 percent.
+This is a significant improvement from two herbaceous species and 98 percent shrub cover observed during the baseline documentation.